ETCGrantsDAO/etc-grants-dao-website/src/md/etc-grants-process.en.md

-# ETC Grants Process in Detail {.parent-scroll-element #grantsProcess}
+# EGD Grants Process in Detail {.parent-scroll-element #grantsProcess}

 Here is an in-depth description of the 7 step grant process: